raphaelmansuy/digital_palace/02-til/mlfow/README.md

 ```

 - **MLflow Tracking**: Records and tracks experiments, including code, data, config, and results.
 - **MLflow Projects**: Packages code and dependencies as reproducible runs.
 - **MLflow Models**: Packages models for deployment and serving.
 - **Model Registry**: Centralized model store, model lineage, model versioning, and stage transitions.
 Based on SQL database (e.g. MySQL, PostgreSQL, SQLite).

 The tracking component is useful during development and testing, while the projects, models, and model registry components help package, validate, and deploy models to production.

 MLflow works with any machine learning library or framework like TensorFlow, PyTorch, XGBoost, and scikit-learn, and integrates with tools like Docker, Kubernetes, and AWS SageMaker.
 It can be used for projects both small and large.

 By the end of this guide, you'll understand how to:

 - Log metrics, parameters, and artifacts when running ML code
 - Package projects for reproducible runs on any platform
 - Save, load, and deploy models for real-time serving
 - Manage models in a central registry for discovery, lineage, and governance

 Let's dive in!

 ## MLflow Tracking

-The core functionality of MLflow centers around its **tracking component**.
+The core functionality of MLflow centers around its tracking component.
 This allows you to log metrics, parameters, and artifacts for each run of your machine learning code and visualize the results.

 Here is an overview of how MLflow tracking works: